andodet/anddt/content/post/2020-02-04-gcp-funcitons.md

     - gcp
 ---

-## On giving and old Macbook Air some rest
+## On giving an old Macbook Air some rest

 In the past few weeks I wanted to get a sense of how many remote-friendly jobs are posted on [stackoverflow](https://stackoverflow.com) on a given day.
 To do this, I've written